Zeus097/Zeus097/README.md

 Hi I'm Vasil Dimitrov

-Software Engineering student with Python.....
+Software Engineering student with Python......
 * 🌍  I'm based in Bulgaria
 * ✉️  You can contact me at [wollfstein@abv.bg](mailto:wollfstein@abv.bg)
 * 🧠  I'm learning Python, in SoftUni.
 In addition to my program, I study HTML&CSS as part of my training as a software engineer